Skip to content

 When it comes to Antarctic wildlife, penguins are the focus of everyone’s attention.
 Eight of the 18 penguin types that exist in the world live in Antarctica and the Subantarctic Islands.

-These flightless seabirds are amazing swimmers, although they can be a little terrible on land.
+These flightless seabirds are excellent swimmers, although they can be a little terrible on land.
 For a torpedo-smooth body, wing-like fins are used to propel the water and feet (and possibly the tail) are used to control the course of their swimming adventures.

 Penguins swim to feed and then return to the frozen land.
 They come to rest, lay eggs, and live.
 With their numerically accurate clusters, they have promoted some really meaningful ways to thrive in Antarctica’s relentless climate.